Outreach & Public Engagement

 Public engagement describes the myriad of ways in which the University's activities and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.

-Some public engagement activities may be beneficial for the conduct of a research, for instance, to help recruiting study participants (e.g. user groups).
+Some public engagement activities may be beneficial for the conduct of research, for instance, to help to recruit study participants (e.g. user groups).